nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 </table>

 References to other resources that a user in the sending clinical system has chosen to link to this problem header resource.

+When populating this field the provider system must include every item in the patient record that provides information about the problem and includes:
+* Clinical items that are directly linked to the problem in the provider system; and
+* Clinical items that are within a consultation topic that is linked to the problem

+References may be created to MedicationRequest, AllergyIntolerance, Immunization, Observation - Uncategorised.

 ### identifier ###